-Internships provide a crucial bridge between the classroom and the workplace and are becoming a crucial aspect of career preparation.
-It’s one thing to possess various hard and soft skills, but it’s another to have a track record for exhibiting those skills.
+Internships provide a bridge between the classroom and the workplace and are becoming an important aspect of career preparation.
+It’s one thing to possess various hard and soft skills, but it’s another to have a track record to exhibit those skills.
 Internships provide job applicants with a documented work experience and the opportunity to network with potential co-workers and future employers in a setting in which their performance and work attitude may be directly observed.
 Consequently, internships are often a vehicle for companies to scout for talent; and conversely, for interns to find out more about prospective employers.

 Not all temporary work counts as internships.
 To qualify as an internship, a temporary position should (1) emphasize on-the-job training, (2) include intentional learning goals for the interns, and (3) be closely supervised.
 Internships may be paid or unpaid.
 You can see the NUS guidelines relating to internships here.

 Because we care about our students’ future career success, FASS has made space for an internship component in our curriculum.
 But opportunities for internships are also offered by the University (University Managed Internship Programme) and individual Departments within FASS (Department Managed Academic Internship Programmes).

 FASS Internship Programme (FASSIP).
 This programme is for internships that are not closely tied to the disciplinary training offered by individual departments.